me-chiel/MagicWandMod/README.md

 ![Scematic](img/Hitachi_schem.png)

-##To lazy to integrate in the inside.
+## Too lazy to integrate inside the magic wand
 I could probably integrate everyting on a tiny PCB and put it all inside the Wand. sadly this was not the case and a [micro USB](https://www.tinytronics.nl/shop/en/cables-and-connectors/connectors/usb/micro-usb-2.0-female-to-dip-adapter) connector was used.
 ![USB](img/usb2.jpg)